SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

 \textbf{PAMAP2~\cite{reiss2012introducing}} classifies 12 different activity types using data collected from IMUs placed on three body locations: the wrist, chest, and ankle.
 Domains are divided by device positions.

 \textbf{DSA~\cite{altun2010comparative}} encompasses a wide array of 19 daily and sports activities data, gathered from eight participants wearing five IMUs on the torso, arms, and legs.
-We used device positions as domains.
+We define domains based on device positions.

+\textbf{NinaproDB5~\cite{pizzolato2017comparison}} classifies hand gestures using 16-channel Surface Electromyographic (sEMG) signals.
+We use twelve gestures from Exercise A, focusing on basic finger movements as in prior work~\cite{chen2020hand}. \shepherd{Domains are defined based on individual users (Session~\ref{sec:overall_results}) and session variations (Session~\ref{sec:time_domain}), where sessions represent different recordings that introduce temporal variability.}

+\textbf{WESAD~\cite{schmidt2018introducing}} classifies stress levels across neutral, stress, and amusement states.
+Physiological and motion data were collected from fifteen participants using wrist- and chest-worn devices.
+We used only the chest Electrocardiogram (ECG) signals, the most reliable modality for stress detection~\cite{schmidt2018introducing}.
+Domains are defined based on individual users.

+\shepherd{\textbf{Opportunity~\cite{roggen2010collecting}} captures motion sensor recordings of users performing daily activities.
+We use accelerometer data from the right wrist to classify four primitive activities: standing, walking, sitting, and lying.
+To evaluate temporal domain shift, we define domains based on session variations, where each session corresponds to a distinct recording instance.}